Dr Rick Parry

 Technology and Management Consultant

-Chris Gray is a Technology and Management Consultant helping clients drive digitalisation, innovation, and change with a key focus on making effective use of data and Advanced Analytics.
-Chris has worked extensively with UK central government departments on major change initiatives and has also held several international roles which involved managing cross-border consulting practices in the area of Data and Analytics.
+Chris Gray is a Management Consultant helping clients drive digitalisation, innovation, and change with a key focus on making effective use of data and AI.
+During his career, Chris has worked extensively with UK central government departments on major change initiatives and has also held several international roles which involved managing cross-border consulting practices in the area of Data and Analytics.

-Chris is an impassioned supporter of LGBT and female leadership diversity initiatives and works with a range of organisations across the North West to mentor and coach a number of individuals.
+Chris is an impassioned supporter of LGBT diversity and female leadership initiatives and works with a range of organisations across the North West to mentor and coach individuals.

 Chris completed a B.Sc. at Aston University in International Business & Modern Languages as part of which he studied at the Grenoble École de Management (France).
 He speaks English, French, and Spanish fluently.